christos99/9432_Christos_Chrysikos_B/README.md

   lets say assoc = 2 then cost = 0.5$ dollars per core
 * Cache line is not changed so I won't consider the cost

+With those values in mind we create a functionn that calculates the cost of our CPU:

+Cost = L1 instruction cache size(in kB) * 0.005$ + L1 data cache size(in Kb) * 0.005$ + L1 instruction cache associativity * 0.25$ + L1 data cache associativity * 0.25$ + L2 cache size(in kB) * 0.0025$ + L2 data cache associativity * 0.25$
+(I will consider making the L1 cache size more expensive or maybe the associativity cheaper because I think the sizes are not what I suppose they should be
 **System 1 :**
 Cost:
 * L1 instruction cache size = 64kB : 0.32$